CodeWritingCow/cnse/voter-container/voter-api/readme.md

 4. Run loadcache.sh to load Redis cache with data
 5. Run `docker compose down` to shut down API
 6. (Optional) Use commands from makefile to interact with API endpoints

+## How to test API

+Start the API, then run the test file in tests/voter_api_test.go.
+You don't have to run loadcache.sh.